suvam0451/sleeping-forest-ue4/README.md

 ### Class/Header/Function generation

-Commands to add templated class files, headers from inside (.h/.cpp) files and automatically adding common functions liek BeginPlay in (.h/.cpp).
+Commands to add templated class files, headers from inside (.h/.cpp) files and automatically adding common functions like BeginPlay in (.h/.cpp).
 These features can be customizing by your own JSON definitions.
 [See more...](https://suvam0451.netlify.com/docs/sleeping-forest/extension-files)

 ![header module](https://i.imgur.com/6758foW.png)